cmendible/cmendible.github.io/content/posts/2021/2021-09-13-aks-windows-node-pool-spot-virtual-machines-ephemeral-disks.md

 Note the following:

 * The *kubernetes.azure.com/scalesetpriority* label is used to ensure that the workload is scheduled on a spot node.
-* The *tolerations* are used to ensure that the workload is scheduled on a spot node.
+* *tolerations* are used to ensure that the workload is scheduled on a spot node.
 * Deployment will take a while (> 5 minutes) since the windows pool must scale up to fullfill the request.

 Now check the nodes again: